How does ecology relate to humans?

 Human ecology is important if we are serious about sustainable development – that is, economic progress that meets all of our needs without leaving future generations with fewer resources than those we enjoy – a way of living from nature’s income rather than mining its capital account.

-What is human ecology theory?
+What is ecology and explain its importance?